 On stage Jon Erik has played parts in plays such as The Brothers Lionheart, Journey to the Christmas Star, Victoria by Knut Hamsun, Skinnet Bedrar by Knut Nærum, the musical Chess, where he played Anatoly (the Russian), and in the Captain Sabertooth franchise in Kristiansand Zoo and Amusement Park, where he was part of the cast for seven seasons.

-Beyond his roles and performances on stage, Jon Erik has also been a part of ads, short films and TV-series in Kristiansand and Oslo, and has worked as a casting director for both short – and feature films.
+Beyond his roles and performances on stage, Jon Erik has also been a part of TV-series and movies in Kristiansand and Oslo, and has worked as a casting director for both short – and feature films.
 In 2020, he made his directorial debut, and during the year completed two series of info films, several commercial ads, and five music video for the the band Tic Tic, as a part of their concert performance Tic Tic Takes Time, which he both wrote and directed.
 He is also working as a playwright for two upcoming theater performances.

 Jon Erik is a motivated and versatile actor, with a strong urge to tell important, thought-provoking, emotional stories.
 In addition to bringing joy, and excitement to his audience, he wishes to challenge both adults and children alike, through both stage and screen.